sc13912/vmc-eks-demo-ui/README.md

 ### 4.2 ***Optional: Deploy the demo app with Kubernetes Ingress object (with integration to Amazon NLB)***
-To begin, follow the same steps as above to update namespace and envrionment varaibles of the deployment yaml files
+To begin, follow the same steps as above to update namespace and environment variables of the deployment yaml files
 ```
 #First, create a k8s namespace for the demo app
 [ec2-user@ip-10-11-48-16 ~]$ kubectl create namespace vmc-demo